Kludwisz/BitLifting/README.md

 # BitLifting
 A place to store and manage the bit lifting &amp; state prediction guide.
-The latest version of the document is in the github releases for this repository.
+The latest version of the document will be the github releases for this repository.